Different ways to write a comment in Typescript| Angular Component Comment example

 Documentation comments are used when you want to generate documentation for your code using Document Generator API libraries such as JSDoc, ESDoc and TypeDoc.

-These comments are similar to Multi-Line Comments and the Only difference is extra asterisk symbol which contains meta tags as well as HTML tags.
-Syntax
+These comments are similar to Multi-Line Comments, only difference is extra asterisk symbol contains meta annotation tags as well as HTML tags.

 /**